Andor

 Fingers crossed, but I won’t hold my breath.

-Star Wars got lost long ago in dull Jedi shit, and more shows like Andor—that rare breed of smart, cool, fun, and very timely sci-fi that can be enjoyed by fans and non-fans alike—can help bring back the old franchise’s faded glory.
+Star Wars got lost a long time ago in dull Jedi shit, and more shows like Andor—that rare breed of smart, cool, fun, and very timely sci-fi that can be enjoyed by fans and non-fans alike—can help bring back the old franchise’s faded glory.